niraimani/hello-world/README.md

 Added for checking the changes in slack bot

 Added this line directly on the new branch and this can be reflected in slack by switch unauth mode.

+Adding new line for checking the git amend command